Tracy Chou (software engineer)

-Tracy Chou (born 1987) is a software engineer and advocate for diversity in technology related fields.
-She previously worked at Pinterest and Quora with internship experience at Rocket Fuel, Google, and Facebook.
+Tracy Chou (born 1987) is an American software engineer and advocate for diversity in technology related fields.
+She previously worked at Pinterest and Quora with internship experience at Google and Facebook.

 She is best known for raising the profile of the issue of the low representation of women in technology companies, and pressuring companies to reveal more statistics about the composition of their workforce.
 In 2016, she co-founded the advocacy group Project Include with seven other women from the industry.
+In 2018, she founded Block Party, a startup company aimed at helping users optimize their privacy and security settings on social media.
 In 2022, she was named one of Time's 12 Women of the Year.

-Early life
+Early life and education

-Chou is a daughter of computer scientists based in Silicon Valley who immigrated from Taiwan.
+Chou is a daughter of Taiwanese computer scientists based in Silicon Valley who immigrated from Taiwan.
 She attended St. Francis High School in Mountain View.

-Education

 Chou studied computer science at Stanford University with a specialization in machine learning and artificial intelligence.
-During that time, she interned at Google, Facebook, and Rocket Fuel and went on to receive a master's degree in computer science.
+During that time, she interned at Google and Facebook, and went on to receive a master's degree in computer science.
 Describing her undergraduate experience studying computer science, Chou said she felt, "really out of place" and less confident than her male colleagues at the beginning and took time to realize that she was outperforming most of them in coursework.

 Career

 Though she was studying computer science and enjoyed programming, she did not seriously consider programming as a full-time job.
 Even after an internship as a programmer at Facebook, she was not considering becoming a software engineer and instead hoped to get her doctorate to do quantitative marketing research.
 However, in 2010, Quora, which was then a small startup, approached her and convinced her to start working as an engineer there.
 She joined Quora as the company's fourth employee, but left in October 2011 to join Pinterest, becoming one of the first 15 employees at the then-fledgling pinboard company.

 In February 2015, Chou signed on as a consultant for the United States Digital Service, a consortium of technology practitioners trying to make government in the United States more efficient.
 In August 2015, TechCrunch reported that Chou was a featured maker at Makerbase, a service that "make[s] it easier for anyone to discover who built some of the most popular websites and apps people use every day."

-As of December 2018, Chou is the CEO and founder of Block Party, "a consumer app that tackles online harassment and puts you back in control."
+In December 2018, Chou became the CEO and founder of Block Party, "a consumer app that tackles online harassment and puts you back in control."
+In 2022, the company pivoted to privacy after losing access to Twitter's API citing the acquisition of Twitter by Elon Musk.